 Azusa Pacific University offers programs approved by California’s Commission on Teacher Credentialing (CTC) which authorize service for elementary and secondary classrooms.
-Additionally, all of the programs offered in the Department of Teacher Education are accredited by the National Council for the Accreditation of Teacher Education (NCATE).
-As one of largest credential-granting private institutions in California, APU produces credentialed teachers who are professionally prepared to provide quality educational programs that effectively meet the needs of the children and youth in public and private schools, and who are heavily recruited by school districts throughout California and other states.
+Additionally, all of the programs offered in the Division of Teacher Education are accredited by the National Council for the Accreditation of Teacher Education (NCATE), which is transitioning to the Council for the Accreditation of Educator Preparation (CAEP).
+As one of largest credential-granting institutions in California, APU produces credentialed teachers who are professionally prepared to provide quality educational programs that effectively meet the needs of the children and youth in public and private schools, and who are heavily recruited by school districts throughout California and other states.

-The Department of Teacher Education provides the training and experience needed to qualify for California’s multiple subject and single subject teaching credentials, as well as the mild/moderate and moderate/severe special education credentials.
+The Division of Teacher Education provides the training and experience needed to qualify for California’s multiple subject and single subject teaching credentials, as well as the mild/moderate and moderate/severe special education credentials.

-The department also provides opportunities for educators to earn a specialized master’s degree in the fields of special education, educational technology, teaching, or learning and technology.
-The department’s combined programs enable candidates to earn both a master’s degree and credential.
+The division also provides opportunities for educators to earn a specialized master’s degree in the fields of special education, educational technology, teaching, or learning and technology.
+The division’s combined programs enable candidates to earn both a master’s degree and credential.

 Established in 1963, Azusa Pacific’s Teacher Education programs prepare K–12 classroom teachers who are: